-The Temporomandibular Joint (TMJ) is the joint formed between the jaw and skull.
-Trauma, excessive chewing, teeth grinding or problems in the neck may result in misalignment or dysfunction of this joint.
-TMJ dysfunction can present as pain in the jaw or side of the face, clicking or locking of the jaw, headaches and or neck pain.
+The Temporomandibular Joint (TMJ) is the joint between your jaw and your skull.
+Trauma, excessive chewing, teeth grinding or problems in the neck may result in a misaligned or dysfunctional joint.
+TMJ dysfunction can present as pain in your jaw or the side of your face, clicking or locking of your jaw, headaches and or neck pain.

 How can a Chiropractor help TMJ?

-Chiropractic care works to safely realign the joints, relieving the tension in the surrounding muscles and returning proper function to the temporomandibular joint.
+Our chiropractor can safely realign the joints of your jaw, relieve the tension in the surrounding muscles and return proper function to your temporomandibular joint (TMJ).

 Medications for Jaw Pain